-- A Positive and strives to produce improvements in standard or to maintain excellence. - B Displays the approach expected of a typical student at Mayville High School.
-Attentive and aims to produce work reflecting level of ability. - C Needing a more consistent approach or working steadily at a level that doesn't reflect true ability or attitude.
-Room for improvement. - D Failing to apply him / herself to tasks on a regular basis.
+Α Positive and strives to produce improvements in standard or to maintain excellence. В Displays the approach expected of a typical student at Mayville High School.
+Attentive and aims to produce work reflecting level of ability. С Needing a more consistent approach or working steadily at a level that doesn't reflect true ability or attitude.
+Room for improvement.
+D Not applying themselves to tasks on a regular basis.
 Clear signs of under-achievement and / or disruptive behaviour.